ssardina-agts/agtcity-sarl-base/README.md

 	* System will generally need a JSON configuration file for the game server.
 	* By default, the JAR file built does not carry all dependencies as the compilation is too slow.
 Hence you need to execute via Maven execution plugin, which will run the default `BootMAS` class:

-		mvn exec:java -Dexec.args="SWISingleFullAgent conf/SingleAgent" -Dloglevel=4
 			mvn exec:java
-			mvn exec:java -Dexec.args="SWISingleFullAgent conf/SingleAgent" -Dloglevel=4
+			mvn exec:java -Dexec.args="SingleFullAgent conf/SingleAgent" -Dloglevel=4
 			mvn exec:java -Dexec.args="SWISingleFullAgent conf/SingleAgent" -Dloglevel=4
 			mvn exec:java -Dexec.args=BootMultiSWIAgents conf/MultiAgents/" -Dloglevel=4

 	If you run without arguments, it will list all available controllers and ask for one at console.

 	* You can use grep inverse to get rid of all the printout of XML messages produced by the EI framework: